InHouseQueue/InHouseQueue/README.md

 ## Self-hosting
 I encourage you to [Invite](https://discord.com/api/oauth2/authorize?client_id=1001168331996409856&permissions=3489918032&scope=bot) the Bot to your server, but if you want to make some changes and host it yourself feel free.
 Here is my [Hosting guide](https://docs.inhousequeue.xyz/documentation/reference/technical-documentation/hosting)

-## More details on the MMR alogrithm used
+## More details on the MMR algorithm used
 https://docs.inhousequeue.xyz/documentation/reference/sbmm

 # Contributing